Renewable Energy in California

 California is a world leader in renewable energy generation.
 Solar and wind power, as well as emerging technologies such as biomass and fuel cells, are transforming California.
 Renewable energy is helping to power the state’s economy, reducing our state’s reliance on imported energy sources, and decreasing air pollution.
 Accordingly, local and state governments in California have taken strong steps to expand renewable energy generation, including a statewide Renewable Portfolio Standard requiring that at least one-third of the state’s electricity come from clean energy sources by 2020.
 A concurrent goal put in place by Governor Brown sets the goal of developing 12,000 megawatts of small-scale renewable energy—often called “Distributed Generation”—in California communities.
 Many cities and counties have additional renewable energy policies and laws.

 In order to turn these ambitious goals into reality and expand small-scale renewable energy in California’s communities, the Governor’s Office of Planning and Research (OPR) has been working to remove barriers that constrain expansion of small-scale renewables.
 The Solar Permitting Guidebook is an important step toward this goal.
 The Guidebook explains current requirements for solar PV installations, describes key steps in the permitting process, and recommends ways to improve local permitting.
 It also includes several template documents that local governments can customize for their own use to improve permitting.
-The guidebook can also be helpful beyond local governments, providing useful information to solar contractors and property owners.California Solar Permitting Guidebook, Second Edition
+The guidebook can also be helpful beyond local governments, providing useful information to solar contractors and property owners.California Solar Permitting Guidebook, Spring 2015 Edition

 Submittal Requirements for Permit Applications (pdf) (word)